-- 139.4 The purpose of the Parkway Belt Transportation and Utility Corridors, as shown on Map 1B, is to recognize lands that have been identified by the Parkway Belt West Plan to accommodate future linear facilities for transportation, community and utility purposes. - 139.5 It is the policy of the Region to: - (1) Require Local Official Plans and Zoning By-laws to include mapping and policies to protect the Parkway Belt Transportation and Utility Corridors from incompatible uses. - (2) Permit within the Parkway Belt Transportation and Utility Corridors, subject to other policies of this Plan, linear transportation, communication, and utility facilities, including necessary accessory facilities and installations such as interchanges, transformer stations, and treatment plants that are part of the linear distribution or collection networks.
+139.4 The purpose of the Parkway Belt Transportation and Utility Corridors, as shown on Map 1B, is to recognize lands that have been identified by the Parkway Belt West Plan to accommodate future linear facilities for transportation, community and utility purposes.

+- Require Local Official Plans and Zoning By-laws to include mapping and policies to protect the Parkway Belt Transportation and Utility Corridors from incompatible uses. - (2) Permit within the Parkway Belt Transportation and Utility Corridors, subject to other policies of this Plan, linear transportation, communication, and utility facilities, including necessary accessory facilities and installations such as interchanges, transformer stations, and treatment plants that are part of the linear distribution or collection networks.